-To enter hardware declarations for the master rack (all CPU types):
+To enter hardware declarations - master rack (all CPU types)

 - 1. Position the cursor on the slot you want to declare a hardware module in and left click.
 A fly-out box appears.
 If an arrow ▶ is at the end of the item on the fly-out list, there are more choices. - 2.
-Slide the mouse over each fly-out list highlighting the correct description of the module you want to declare. - 3.
-When you are at the final fly-out list, left click the mouse to make your selection.
+Slide the mouse over each fly-out list highlighting the correct description of the module you want to declare. - When you are at the final fly-out list, left click the mouse to make your selection.
 Your choice will be listed in the master rack list.
 Note: if you want a brief description of the module, press <F1> before making your selection. - 4.
 To add remote I/O (PiC CPU only) or block I/O, click the checkbox.
 You can then use the fly-out lists to configure the I/O. - 5.
-To enable Ladder Configurable I/O, click the checkbox or use <Ctrl + N>.
-This allows the ladder to continue scanning even if there has been a failure in the remote or block I/O connected to your system.
-I/O in the main rack will continue to work unless there has been a failure in the main I/O. If that occurs, all I/O in the system becomes non-operational.
-If the CPU is an analog MMC for PC CPU, ladder configurable I/O applies only to block I/O. If there has been a failure in ASIU I/O, all I/O in the system becomes non-operational. - To save your declarations or changes and return to your ladder, use File | Save & Close or <F10> or <Enter>.
+To enable I/O Config/Scan Options, select the appropriate radio button. - To save your declarations or changes and return to your ladder, use File | Save & Close or <F10> or <Enter>.
 To exit without saving your changes, use File | Close or <Esc>.